Theodoric II: Deposition of Avitus

 In the course of 456, Avitus got into trouble in Italy.
-The emperor was massively unpopular with the Italian aristocracy & the army due to his Gallic descent & the fact that he was declared emperor by barbarians (the Visigoths).
-To many in Italy, he was a puppet of Theodoric & so when conflict erupted between the emperor & his two generals Ricimer & Majorian, he had to do it alone without the Gothic support of Theodoric who still was on campaign in Spain.
+The emperor was massively unpopular with the Italian aristocracy and the army due to his Gallic descent and the fact that he was declared emperor by barbarians (the Visigoths).
+To many in Italy, he was a puppet of Theodoric; and so, when conflict erupted between the emperor and his two generals Ricimer and Majorian, he had to fight alone without the Gothic support of Theodoric, who was still on campaign in Spain.
 The Roman army in Italy revolted in the late Summer of 456.
-Avitus fled to Arelate where he gathered some troops and went back to battle the rebel generals but was badly defeated by Ricimer & Majorian in a battle near the city of Piacenza.
+Avitus fled to Arelate, where he gathered some troops, and returned to battle the rebel generals, but was badly defeated by Ricimer and Majorian in a battle near the city of Piacenza.
 Avitus fled again but was later captured and deposed as emperor.
 A period of interregnum from October 456 to April 457 followed until he was ultimately succeeded by Majorian.
-From the moment the King was informed of Avitus' fall, Theodoric's attitude against the Empire changed.
+From the moment the King was informed of Avitus's fall, Theodoric's attitude toward the Empire changed.
 Secretly he started to counter Roman authority.
 In Spain he left soldier colonies, supposedly for the maintenance of peace, but in reality it was an occupation force.